 Sometimes when the clogged milk is released, you may see something strange coming out of your nipple.
 It may look like a strand of spaghetti or a grain of sand.
 Don’t be surprised – it’s just the clogged milk secretions working their way out.
 If the baby is nursing when this happens, you won’t even be aware of it, and it won’t hurt him if he swallows it.
 If you are pumping, however, it can be a little scary if you see this strange stuff coming out if you don’t know what it is.

 In addition to plugged milk ducts, you can also get plugged, or clogged, ducts in the nipple pores.
 These nipple “blebs”, or “milk blisters”, occur when a nipple pore gets clogged and the skin seals over it.
-The milk backs up inside, and the area becomes inflamed and painful.
+The milk backs up inside, and the area becomes inflamed and sore.
 The spot can be white or yellowish, depending on how long the milk has been backed up.
 The nipple blebs usually clear up within a few days, but can be extremely painful.

 The treatment for nipple blebs is similar to the treatment for plugged ducts.
 Use warm compresses to soften the blister before you nurse, and nurse as often as possible.
 Between feedings, you can use cold packs to numb the pain and take an analgesic like Advil to help with the discomfort.